ansible/ansibullbot/README.md

   --commit ANSIBLE_COMMIT
-                        Use a specific commit for the indexers --ignore_galaxy       do not index or search for components in galaxy
+                        Use a specific commit for the indexers --ignore_galaxy       do not index or search for components in galaxy --ci {shippable,azp}  Specify a CI provider that repo uses
 ```